axelarnetwork/test-webdocs/docs/roles/node/axl-to-evm.md

+# Send AXL to an EVM chain

-# Transfer AXL tokens from Axelar to an EVM chain using the terminal
+Transfer AXL tokens from Axelar to an EVM chain using the terminal.

 :::danger